btipan/cab-HackED/README.md

 - **Step 2** → A **pop-up** with the translated text.
 - **Step 3** → **Optionally**, access breakdowns of grammar structures and definitions of words via extra tabs on popup.

-These features are designed to improve accessibility and ease of use for individuals with ADHD/ADD who need explanations, definitions, and grammar breakdowns all in one place rather than spread out on Google Translate, LLMs, and physical textbooks.
+These features are designed to improve accessibility and ease of use for individuals with **ADHD/ADD** or people with other **learning limitations** who need explanations, definitions, and grammar breakdowns all in one place rather than spread out on Google Translate, LLMs, and physical textbooks.

 ### **How to Upload the Extension to Chrome**